JUMP TO:

 Lastly, we’ve got an openwater swim.
 In this case the COROS Pace Pro on one wrist, and the Garmin Forerunner 265 on the other wrist.
 At a high level, this looks to be a vast improvement over…well…every other COROS watch to date, which have all failed my openwater swim tests badly, so this is a huge improvement:

-If we zoom in, we see a little bit of corner cutting.
+If we zoom in, we see a little bit of corner-cutting.
 Not drastically so, but it’s there.
 Still, for COROS, this is a huge leap forward, and the first time I’ve ever seen a usable swim track from the company:

 Overall, I’m pretty happy with both heart rate and GPS performance here.
 The only problem here is outdoor cycling, which many watches can struggle with, though the Pace Pro definitely struggles more than most.
 But otherwise, it appears solid.

-Oh – and as for battery life, while, that’s a bit trickier.
+Oh – and as for battery life, well, that’s a bit trickier.
 I was seeing some vastly bad battery life performances on a recent bike ride (~10%/hour), and brought it to the attention of COROS.
 In doing some dives into my logs, they found a rare bug that can basically cause the GPS chipset to go crazy.
 They’ve introduced a fix for that, which will slightly reduce GPS accuracy in certain scenarios, in the meantime.
-That fix will go-live today for all users.
+That fix will go live today for all users.
 When I don’t run into that GPS condition, in dual-frequency GPS, I’m getting roughly 5%/hour battery burn.
 Though, that trail run above indicates a slight offset, which may be due to the lower accuracy mode required to sidestep the GPS battery burn issue.
 COROS says they they have a real fix in the coming days which will get the GPS accuracy back to the original modes, without the battery burn.

 Wrap-Up:

 Ultimately, I think COROS has built a very solid watch here, arguably one of their best watches I’d say.
-The screen is brilliant and works well, and the GPS & heart rate is probably the best we’ve seen on a COROS watch (no matter the price point).
-Speaking of that price, while it is indeed higher than the original COROS Pace 3, it’s inline with the above watches Suunto Race S ($349), Polar Vantage M3 ($399), and Garmin Forerunner 265 ($449).
+The screen is brilliant and works well, and the GPS and heart rate is probably the best we’ve seen on a COROS watch (no matter the price point).
+Speaking of that price, while it is indeed higher than the original COROS Pace 3, it’s in line with the above watches, Suunto Race S ($349), Polar Vantage M3 ($399), and Garmin Forerunner 265 ($449).
 Those watches all have slightly different features, some more, some less.
 For example, the Garmin Forerunner 265 lacks maps but has other sports features as well as streaming music platforms and contactless payments.
 But if you want maps, it’s the wrong choice.
 I’ll dive into all that stuff in my next post/video, as I’ve been using them side-by-side to compare.

 Ultimately, this watch is right there in the mix and highly competitive, and you won’t go wrong with it.